cathyqqtao/CorrTest/README.md

 Users need to provide an evolutionary tree with branch lengths in order to run `rate.CorrTest`.
 To get a tree with branch lengths, we suggest that you use existing software (e.g., RAxML or MEGA) or functions in `phangorn` (https://cran.r-project.org/web/packages/phangorn/phangorn.pdf).
 (See below for examples usage.)

-The program will produce the probability that the null hypothesis of rate independency among lineages is rejected, as well as the associated prediction score.
+This program will produce the probability that the null hypothesis of rate independency among lineages is rejected, as well as the associated prediction score.
 When the rate independence is rejected by CorrTest, then autocorrelation parameter can be estimated by using one of the Bayesian analysis software (e.g., MCMCTree).

 Directory Structure
 -------------------